blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/README.md

 This contract allows multiple users to store data on-chain.
 Stored data is associated with a cryptographic hash in a way that only the user who can generate that hash can retrieve it.

-Once the contract is deployed, the contract supports the following actions:
+Once the contract is deployed, it supports the following actions:
 - **getID**: the user gets the cryptographic hash of their address, salted with a freely chosen nonce passed as an argument.
 - **storeData**: if data is not already associated, the user associates binary data to their ID, as obtained with getID.
 - **getMyData**: the user passes the nonce used to generate the ID and retrieves the stored data.